 What to expect: Ever wanted to spend a weekend surrounded by hot-air balloons and live music?
 Those are just a couple of the many attractions at the annual Sonoma Natchez Balloon Festival, which features food vendors, arts and crafts and more.
 For more information, visit natchezballoonfestival.com

 Where: Warrens, Wisconsin

 What to expect: Each year Warrens holds one of the biggest cranberry celebrations in the U.S., featuring a parade, contests, shopping and tons of food vendors.
-Visitors can even embark on walking tours of the cranberry marsh—a new offering for 2021.
-Don’t miss the crowning of the cranberry Queen, a highlight of the festival.
+Visitors can even embark on walking tours of the cranberry marsh.
+Plus, don’t miss the crowning of the cranberry Queen, a highlight of the festival.
 For more information, visit cranfest.com.

 Where: Leavenworth, Washington

 What to expect: Enjoy the best of Washington beer selections at Leavenworth Oktoberfest Markt, which takes place over several weekends in October.
-This year is slightly different, with a street fair market replacing the usual parties, and visitors will be able to find more than 100 vendors selling crafts, beer, food and more.
+This year they'll be a full line up local bands as well as more than 100 vendors selling crafts, beer, food and more.
 For more information, visit leavenworthoktoberfest.com.

 Where: Circleville, Ohio

 What to expect: Circleville is known for its pumpkins, which take over the town every year for the annual Circleville Pumpkin Show.
 It features competitions, parades, live music, arts and crafts activities and a pie eating contest.
 The festival is especially family-friendly, with lots for kids to do, and there’s even an adorable baby parade to show off your little one.
 For more information, visit pumpkinshow.com.